 Cream Cheese Frosting

-Using sharp serrated knife, cut cake in half crosswise and then lengthwise to make 4 equal rectangles, about 6 by 8 inches each.
+- Using a sharp serrated knife, cut cake in half crosswise and then lengthwise to make 4 equal rectangles, about 6 by 8 inches each.

-Place first piece of cake on a cake board.
+- Place the first piece of cake on a cake board.
 Brush on a thin even layer of salted caramel.
-Place 1/2 cup of frosting on layer spreading evenly then repeat until you end with the last cake on top.
+Place ½ cup of frosting on layer spreading evenly then repeat until you end with the last cake on top.
 Use remaining frosting to frost the cake.
-Drizzle salted caramel on top and place toasted pecans on and around cake.
+Drizzle salted caramel on top and place toasted pecans on and around the cake.
 Store in fridge.